 First make sure you checked enough of what is on the market.
 You talked to your peers and the solutions they are using are not matching your needs.

-Second most important thing is for you to identify what you should expect as a result.
-That means with custom development you should be in a position to better plan and execute your business and ease improve your works performance.
+The second most important thing is for you to identify what you should expect as a result.
+That means that with custom development you should be in a position to better plan and execute your business and easily improve your works performance.
 It should work for you.
-Your custom software development partner should try to create enough automation so your software will work almost on its own, automating stuff, making it easy to use.
+Your custom software development partner should try to create enough automation so the your software will work almost on its own, automating stuff, making it easy to use.

-There are things to consider in the plan.
-For example ask if this involves any further costs other than the development costs, are there libraries and languages used that will have more charges, maybe monthly, yearly or any at all.
+There are things to consider in a plan.
+For example ask if this involves any further costs other than the development costs, are there libraries and languages used that will have more charges, maybe monthly, yearly or none at all.
 Be sure you understand the plan.
 Be sure you own the plan.
-This is important as you can walk away for any reason and hire another company to make your software based on the plan.
-Also it is important as you maybe asking for new features or for an upgraded version of your software like a Software as a Service or SaaS for short.
+This is important if you walk away for any reason you can hire another company to make your software based on that plan.
+Also it is important as you might ask for new features or for an upgraded version of your software, like Software as a Service or SaaS for short.

 Maybe your new software is so specific and great that you know you can sell it to your competitor.
 You are already aware of the problems he has and you are arranging them to be fixed in your software.
 SaaS is this soft way of saying - hey we made your software easy enough to be deployed elsewhere and customized for anyone else besides me, so I can even make money selling it.

-As you can see this could be a potential new source of income for you in the case that you understand your branch / niche of the industry and have planned software well enough from the start, or you chose to go agile with MVP (Minimum Viable Product).
-This is where you also see how well the partner developer company you chose is and how future forward thinking they are.
-Be sure to agree on how the maintenance and new features of your software will be done.
+As you can see, this could be a potential new source of income for you in the case that you understand your branch/niche of the industry and have planned software well enough from the start, or you chose to go agile with MVP (Minimum Viable Product).
+This is where you can also see how good the partner developer company you chose is and how future forward thinking they are.
+Be sure to agree on how maintenance and adding new features of your software will be done.
 This is crucially important for you as a client of a custom software development company.

 At the start of this article I mentioned that things are getting to be 'easier' or cheaper.
 It is because of all of the innovations that are going on.
-That is what is going on because a lot of people are innovating their software solutions, among other things of course.
+This is happening because a lot of people are innovating their software solutions, among other things of course.

 YES!
-Let us take a step back and talk about why would custom software be the right choice for a small business or you as a matter of fact?
+Let us take a step back and talk about why custom software would be the right choice for a small business or you specifically.

 While off the shelf products can be broad enough to cover many areas, custom software is tailor made and better adapted to fit and fully cover your workflow or to add features as they arise or become obvious.
-Moreover, custom software is usually developed by dedicated team that reacts in the right time and adapts along with the changes, either triggered by your company growth or by dynamic always changing market.
-Maybe you remain a small business just because you didn't realise you need to act big.
+Moreover, custom software is usually developed by a dedicated team that reacts at the right time and adapts along with the changes, either triggered by your company growth or by the dynamic ever-changing market.
+Maybe you're still a small business just because you didn't realize you need to act big.

 It is not a small decision to make your own software and finance it.
 But is financing your software really a big deal?
-Let us make a comparison.
+Let's make a comparison.

-For example, your software will be smart will save you money on the licenses of other software.
+For example, your software will be smart and will save you money on the licensing of other software.
 Do the math.
-Do a yearly sum of them and compare if this efficiency is achievable with what is your budget for a smarter software.
+Do a yearly sum of the expenses and compare to see if this efficiency is achievable with your budget for a smarter software.

-Maybe the software will be 'smarter' and solve a bunch of your issues so that you can run your business better and therefore you are unable to understand its financial impact at the moment.
-Anyway we leave this up to you as people are really entrepreneurs or employees in the end, with no disrespect to any of the 2 groups.
+Maybe the software will be 'smarter' and solve a bunch of your issues, so that you can run your business better and therefore you are unable to understand its financial impact at the moment.
+Anyway we leave this up to you, as people are really entrepreneurs or employees in the end, with no disrespect to any of the two groups.

 You can check our engagement models, maybe it clears some of your doubts.

-We all need to learn, improve and grab onto the new world.
-We all need to go only forward.
-So investing in the heart of your business process which could be your software is a step to take even for the smallest business.
+We all need to learn, improve and push forward into the new world.
+We all need to go forward.
+So investing in the heart of your business process, which could be your software, is a step to take even for the smallest businesses.

-You understand this by now so I will write up the steps to take and consider when the decision to look for better software is made.
+You understand this by now so I will write up the steps to take and when to consider making the decision to look for better software.